sourcegraph/sourcegraph-public-snapshot/docs/dev.md

 ## Debugger

-How to debug our code with Sourcegraph Editor or Visual Studio Code.
+How to debug our code with Visual Studio Code.

 ### TypeScript